 Böttiger, B. W., Lockey, A., Aickin, R., Carmona, M., Cassan, P., Castrén, M., ... & Perkins, G. D. (2020).
 Up to 206 million people reached and over 5.4 million trained in cardiopulmonary resuscitation worldwide: the 2019 international liaison committee on resuscitation World restart a heart initiative.
 Journal of the American Heart Association, 9(15), e017230.Rights

 © 2020 The Authors.
 Published on behalf of the American Heart Association, Inc., by Wiley.
-This is an open access article under the terms of the Creative Commons Attribution‐NonCommercial License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.Collection Information
+This is an open access article under the terms of the Creative Commons Attribution‐NonCommercial License.Collection Information

 This item from the UA Faculty Publications collection is made available by the University of Arizona with support from the University of Arizona Libraries.
 If you have questions, please contact us at repository@u.library.arizona.edu.Abstract